symfony/symfony-docs/testing.rst

 On each request, you can enable the Symfony profiler to collect data about the internal handling of that request.
-For example, the profiler could be used to verify that a given page executes less than a certain number of database queries when loading.
+For example, the profiler could be used to verify that a given page runs less than a certain number of database queries when loading.

 To get the Profiler for the last request, do the following::